Ad Standards respects your privacy.

 You may contact Ad Standards to:

-- request access to personal information held by Ad Standards and which relates to you
+- request access to personal information held by Ad Standards and which relates to you; and/or

 - request that personal information held by Ad Standards and which relates to you be updated.